daviderli/documentation-user/getting_started/documentation.rst

 responsibilities regarding the project.
 He also has to have **the authority** in terms of decision making.

--  **The Odoo Consultant ensures the project implementation from A to Z**:
+-  **The Odoo Consultant talks about the project implementation from A to Z**:
-   From the beginning to the end of the project, he ensures the overall consistency of the implementation in Odoo and shares his expertise in terms of good practices.
+   From the beginning to the end of the project, he talks of the overall consistency of the implementation in Odoo and shares his expertise in terms of good use.

 -  **One and only decision maker on the client side (SPoC)**:
    He is responsible for the business knowledge transmission